zhoujingchun03/AMSP-UOD/README.md

 ### 3. Train Model (Optional, requires Datasets and Cuda)
 Our default code uses NMS-Similar algorithm from the paper, and you should either turn off val validation or post-process that use the traditional NMS algorithm before training.
+This is done by switching the file `./utils/general.py` from lines 950 to 953.
 ```Command Line
 conda activate AMSP_UOD
 ./train.sh 0